 If you enroll in an Illinois Marketplace plan and want to receive all the Ryan White Part B, ADAP-MAP and PAP benefits for which you qualify, you must enroll in one of the plans approved by the Illinois Department of Public Health during the open enrollment period.
 Learn more.

 Due to the ACA, insurance plans may no longer deny coverage to people living with HIV or with any other pre-existing conditions.
 The ACA also makes Medicaid coverage available to more Illinois residents and families, lowers Medicare prescription drug costs, and ensures the coverage of certain preventive health care services.

-ADAP Medication Assistance provides FDA-approved medications to low-income HIV+ individuals.
+ADAP Medication Assistance Program, or MAP, provides FDA-approved medications to low-income HIV+ individuals.
 The formulary currently consists of 80 different drugs, including all anti-retroviral therapies.
 Learn more.

 Further Assistance for People Living with HIV

 The Common Patient Assistance Program Application (CPAPA) allows individuals living with HIV and/or their providers/caregivers to use one application to apply for multiple patient assistance programs (PAPs).